16 Surprising Signs Your Mother Is Toxic

 8. She uses love and affection as a bargaining chip.

-Toxic mothers often withhold love and affection as a way to control their children’s behaviour.
+Toxic mums often withhold love and affection as a way to control their children’s behaviour.
 They might shower you with praise and attention when you’re meeting their expectations, but withdraw their love when you disappoint them.
-This creates an unhealthy dynamic where your worth is tied to your ability to please your mother, leaving you feeling anxious and insecure.
+Unsurprisingly, it creates an unhealthy dynamic where your worth is tied to your ability to please your mother, leaving you feeling anxious and insecure.

 9. She’s competitive with you and feels threatened by your success.